lyoshenka/grinfit/_posts/2012-12-04-throwing-at-penn-park.md

 ---
-title: "Throwing at Penn Park"
+title: Throwing at Penn Park
+tags: []
 ---

 Went through parts 1 and 2 of Kung Fu Throwing with Butter.
 Then Andrea and Raha joined us for some hucking and penalty kicks (throw the disc into the lacross goal against a goalie).